frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

 - We are back in business on macOS after a last-minute build regression snuck into the previous release.

+### Changes in 12.7.10

+- *MemoryAccessMonitor* is now available on all platforms, and even the Duktape runtime.
+Kudos to [@alvaro_fe][] for these awesome improvements.
+- Android linker detection working properly again.
+(Regression introduced in 12.7.8.)
+- Gadget was improved to support passing a config through its constructor function on i/macOS.
+- Gadget's system loop integration – only implemented on i/macOS – was removed
+  to avoid undefined behavior in some scenarios.

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/